obin1/pyrowex/README.md

-Automated Identification of Exceptional Air Pollution Events Caused by Wildfires Jessica Deng, Obin Sturm, Nina Zanghi
+Automated Identification of Exceptional Air Pollution Events Caused by Wildfires Course Project for ENE 428 – Air Pollution Fundamentals at University of Southern California Obin Sturm, Jessica Deng, Nina Zanghi
-ENE 428 – Course Project
-Word Count: 2446 Words

 1 Introduction

 Over 17 million people live in the South Coast Air Basin, which is managed by the South Coast Air Quality Management District (SCAQMD).
 This air basin suffers from some of the worst air quality in the US, including the highest ozone levels (South Coast Air Quality Management District, 2015).
 Another pollutant of concern is fine particulate matter (PM2.5) which exposure to can result in cardiovascular and respiratory morbidity, and potentially mortality (Pope III and Dockey, 2006).
-Though air quality has improved over the last few decades, the South Coast Air Basin still has high PM2.5 levels and is designated as a serious nonattainment area for the federal 24 hour PM2.5 standard .
+Though air quality has improved over the last few decades, the South Coast Air Basin still has high PM2.5 levels and is designated as a serious nonattainment area for the federal 24 hour PM2.5 standard.

 It is of regulatory interest to identify air pollution events that are out of SCAQMD’s control.
 These air quality events have to meet the EPA’s criteria if they are to be considered “exceptional events” (US EPA, 2016).
 The label of exceptional events removes those events from the overall air quality calculations.
 Any exceptional event must fulfill three criteria: the emissions from the event caused the monitored exceedance, the event was not reasonably controllable or preventable, and the event was either natural or caused by human activity but is unlikely to recur at the same location.
 One major cause for exceedance events in California is wildfires.
 Wildfires are large acute sources of primary PM2.5 and precursors to both ozone and PM2.5.
 It is important to identify which exceedances are caused by wildfires because then SCAQMD can focus on controllable sources for PM2.5.